oliverlambson/personal-site/web/content/posts/20210105-carbon-guitar.md

 ---

 <span id="1">[1]</span> It was invented by people only slightly older than my
 grandparents.
-The piano’s from 1700.
+The piano's from 1700.
 The violin, 1500.

 <span id="2">[2]</span> This is it's best defence.